 Chinese city lockdown approaches Shanghai

-More Chinese cities, including one just 175 kilometers (110 miles) from Shanghai, were put under lockdown on Tuesday, as the impact of a deadly new virus spread further from its epicenter.
+(Eds: Adds Hangzhou, Taizhou and Ningbo transport restrictions) Beijing, Feb 4 (AFP) More Chinese cities, including one just 175 kilometres (110 miles) from Shanghai, were put under lockdown on Tuesday, as the impact of a deadly new virus spread further from its epicentre.

 Around 12 million people are affected by the new restrictions, adding to the tens of millions of people already quarantined in and around Wuhan, ground zero for 2019-nCoV.
 The city of Taizhou, parts of Hangzhou -- including the district that is home to the headquarters of Chinese tech giant Alibaba -- and some of Ningbo will only allow one person per household to go outside every two days to buy necessities, city officials said.

-Taizhou -- 850 kilometers from the epicenter in Hubei province -- will also suspend 95 train services into the city from Tuesday.
+Taizhou -- 850 kilometres from the epicentre in Hubei province -- will also suspend 95 train services from the city from Tuesday.
 In addition, residential communities will only be allowed to use one entrance and residents must present ID each time they come or go, Taizhou's government said on its official WeChat account.

-Zhejiang -- the eastern province in which these cities sit -- has confirmed 829 cases, the highest number outside central Hubei province, the epicenter of the outbreak and where more than 50 million people are under lockdown.
-Other provinces have restricted travel to try to stop the virus spreading, with several, including Guangdong and Sichuan, making it compulsory to wear masks in public.
+Zhejiang -- the eastern province in which these cities sit -- has confirmed 829 cases, the highest number outside central Hubei province, the epicentre of the outbreak and where more than 50 million people are under lockdown.
+Other provinces have restricted travel to try to stop the virus spreading, with several -- including Guangdong and Sichuan -- making it compulsory to wear masks in public.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)